COVID-19: Latest advice for collegesBack

 Free school meals

-Colleges are expected to continue making free school meals available to eligible students throughout the closure, using one of the following options:
+Colleges are expected to continue making free school meals available to eligible students throughout the summer holidays and while they are not attending college, using one of the following options:

 - Ask existing catering providers and services, if possible, to continue to use FSM funding to make food parcels and meals to be collected from college or delivered to homes